justdanielndev/rice/README.md

 4. We're almost there!
 Now, run `sudo apt install conky-all` to install conky on your system, and once its installed, copy all the files in the `home-folder` folder in this repo to your home folder.
 Finally, run `conky` and add it to your startup apps!

 5. (optional) Set the wallpaper to be [the one from this repo](https://github.com/justdanielndev/rice/blob/main/background.jpg?raw=true) (located in the root of the repo).

+### Tips

+You can go to the "Extensions" app and customize each and every extension's settings from there, no need to change files!
+I personally suggest you change all of the blur settings in Blur my shell to customize the look to your needs.